polyvariant/treesitter4s/README.md

 CI runs on x86_64 macOS/Linux machines.
 Development is currently done on an aarch64 Mac. linux-aarch64 binaries are included thanks to the magic of [Nix](https://nixos.org/) and [Nixbuild](https://nixbuild.net/), but the library isn't being tested on that platform.

+### Native

+All platforms are supported as long as you provide the binaries.
+TODO

+### JS

+All platforms are supported as long as you provide the binaries.